sthbrx/sthbrx.github.io/content/blog/2023-12-01-task-lifecycle.md

 ## Booting

-The kernel starts up with no concept of tasks, just running from whatever location the bootloader decided to start it at.
-The first idea of a task takes root in `early_setup()` where we initialise the PACA (what this is short for is unclear).
+The kernel starts up with no concept of tasks, it just runs from the location the bootloader started it (the `__start` function for PowerPC).
+The first idea of a task takes root in `early_setup()` where we initialise the PACA (I asked, but what this stands for is unclear).

 ```c
 __start()  // AKA address 0; in first_256B section